 Imagine giving feedback that truly resonates with your student, offering clear insights and actionable advice.

-By focusing on positive performance, identifying areas for improvement, and noting behavioral observations,
+By focusing on positive performance, identifying areas for improvement, and noting behavioral observations, you can paint a comprehensive picture of each student's journey.

 In the section below, you'll find examples of encouraging comments, constructive feedback, and observations on social skills and classroom behavior.